-Kavanaugh Pick Shows Trump Bowing Again to the GOP Legal Establishment
+Kavanaugh Pick Shows Trump Bowing Again To The GOP Legal Establishment

 Some Democrats will still see Kavanaugh as they did a decade or so ago, as a combatant in some of the worst moments of partisan warfare in recent decades.
 He was a lawyer in the Bush v.
 Gore case that decided the 2000 election, and before that, a lawyer with the investigation that led to the impeachment of President Bill Clinton in 1998.

 When Bush first appointed Kavanaugh to the federal bench, the Democrats held up his nomination for years.
-Senator Charles Schumer of New York said naming Kavanaugh to the bench wasn't just "throwing salt in the wound, it was throwing in the whole shaker."
+Sen. Charles Schumer of New York said naming Kavanaugh to the bench wasn't just "throwing salt in the wound, it was throwing in the whole shaker."
 Kavanaugh was re-appointed in 2006 and confirmed.

 In those days, we should note, the minority party could filibuster or threaten to filibuster a presidential nominee.
 That ended when the Democrats, as the majority, decided to eliminate the filibuster on presidential nominees for all but the Supreme Court.
 In 2017, McConnell killed the filibuster for Supreme Court nominations as well.
 Thus Gorsuch was confirmed with 54 votes, and Kavanaugh can be confirmed with as few as 50.